apple/ccs-caldavtester/README.txt

 			if provided this value is used as the password for HTTP Basic authentication instead of the one in the serverinfo file.
+		ATTRIBUTE cert
+			if provided this value is used as the file name for a TLS client certificate to be used with the request.
 		ATTRIBUTE end-delete
 			if set to 'yes', then the resource targeted by the request is deleted after testing is complete, but before the